-Learning to create and manage your inventory tracker Excel template is a great way to cut costs, save time, and increase profits.
+Learning to create and manage your inventory system Excel template is a great way to cut costs, save time, and increase profits.
 Find out how with our easy to follow step-by-step tutorial on a basic spreadsheet set up.

-Traditional inventory management methods use paper sheets and logbooks, pens and pencils, and a lot of man-hours to get the job done.
+Traditional inventory management methods use paper sheets and logbooks, pens and pencils, and a lot of man hours to get the job done.
 None of that is efficient, and those methods don't improve your restaurant's bottom line.
 If you are like most restaurant managers and owners, you've been seeking ways to improve efficiency and increase your business' profits without adding more stress and more costs.
 Microsoft Excel is the perfect solution to all your inventory problems, and we're here to explain how.

 If you are used to tracking inventory on paper and compiling all your information by hand, you know what a pain it can be to keep everything in order.
 One mistake can cause a cascade of issues ranging from minor annoyances to major roadblocks in keeping your restaurant open and running.
-Using an inventory tracker Excel template, you can reduce and even eliminate a lot of those issues with minimal effort up front.
+Using an inventory system Excel template, you can reduce and even eliminate a lot of those issues with very little effort up front.
 Microsoft Excel is the industry leader in spreadsheet creation, and restaurants all over are jumping onboard, harnessing the software's flexibility and power for use in everyday affairs.

 Excel spreadsheets have built-in, advanced mathematical abilities and the option to organize and streamline many aspects of business, not just inventory systems.
-Once you know how to make an inventory tracker Excel template, it's easy to create a variety of spreadsheets to cover all your business needs.
+Once you know how to make an inventory system Excel template, it's easy to create a variety of spreadsheets to cover all your business needs.
 Use your new spreadsheets with the right apps, and you can instantly solve complicated math equations, group sheets by a variety of factors, filter search results in seconds, and get timely warnings when things aren't adding up as you expected.
 That adds up to a lot of saved time, saved money, and saved sanity.

 Excel is a very powerful and complicated piece of software, but for the industrious restaurateur, it's worth a little extra effort to learn the basics.
-If you learn just enough to create your Excel template for inventory tracking, you will be well on your way to mastering this time-saving tool.
+If you learn just enough to create your inventory system Excel template, you will be well on your way to mastering this time-saving tool.
 One template created the right way, can be copied and used over and over, for a variety of business uses.
 That's the same for any Excel template, so after you've followed this quick tutorial, feel free to try making a few of your own.
 Just remember to save each Excel template under a new name, so you don't accidentally overwrite the one we're showing you how to make now.

 There are a lot of detailed tutorials online regarding the use of Excel and adding the right equations to run in the background, and we suggest taking the time to read one or two.
 The complicated equations and formulas are beyond the scope of this article, but the information is very easy to find online.
-For most restaurants, the formulas needed for an inventory system are fundamental and easy to apply.
+For most restaurants, the formulas needed for an inventory system are very basic and easy to apply.

-- Open Excel
+1. Open Excel

-- Click cell A1, which should be the first small box in the upper left corner of the blank spreadsheet.
+2. Click cell A1, which should be the first small box in the upper left corner of the blank spreadsheet.

-- Click cell B1, which is the next cell over, right next to the cell you just typed in.
+4. Click cell B1, which is the next cell over, right next to the cell you just typed in.

-- Click cell C1
+6. Click cell C1